bbetulkaya/bbetulkaya/README.md

 <br clear="both">

-<p align="left">Hi There 🌟 <br>I'm here to bring together the best of both worlds: 3D artistry and web development skills.
+<p align="left">🌟╮ (. ❛ ᴗ ❛.) ╭🌟 <br>I'm here to bring together the best of both worlds: 3D artistry and web development skills.
 My true passion?
 Crafting websites that are visually stunning and offer an exceptional user experience tailored to customer preferences.
 My goal is to create online spaces that leave a lasting impression. <br><br>Feel free to share your thoughts – I'm all ears and super thrilled to lend a helping hand in any way I can!</p>

 ###